 A double flare bevel weld symbol mirror the symbol of a single flare bevel weld symbol as shown in below example.

-Single Flare V-Groove Weld with Symbol
+AWS A2.4 Single Flare V-Groove Welding Symbol

 A single flare V-groove weld is a type of welding joint that involves creating a V-shaped groove on one side of the joint and a flat surface on the other side.
 This groove resembles the shape of a letter “V” and is used to facilitate the welding process.
 The single flare V-groove weld is commonly used in various applications, such as joining two metal plates together or connecting pipes.